Frequently Asked Questions

 May I bring my stroller inside?

-We ask that strollers be parked in our coat and locker area off our lobby.
+We ask that strollers be parked in our coat and locker area just off our lobby.
 This is due to space constraints in the exhibits and to maintain wheelchair accessibility.
-Exceptions are made in the cases of twins or triplets, sleeping babies, and medical conditions of a parent or grandparent.
+Exceptions are made in the cases of twins or triplets, sleeping babies, and medical conditions of the caregiver.
 Just speak to the Guide at our Welcome Desk about your needs and we are happy to help.
 The Welcome Guide will provide you with an elevator code, too.

 Is Treehouse wheelchair accessible and what about service animals?